Building a Scalable URL Monitoring System

 Lessons Learned

-2. Graceful degradation: Always have a fallback when external services fail.
+2. Always have a fallback when external services fail

-5. Monitor real usage: Users will find edge cases you never considered.
+4. Monitor real usage - edge cases you never imagined will appear